mjoosten42/webserv/config_documentation.md

 ### General Caveats
 By default, the configuration file is very permissive.
 As a trade-off, this permissiveness does require extra diligence from the user in the formatting of custom configuration files.

-If the user forgets to close a simple directive with a semicolon, the following simple directive will be considered part of the previous' value - this allows for multiline simple directives.

 If the user enters a key that is not used in the setting up of the server, it will simply be ignored rather than flagged as invalid.
 This design choice lets us easily add more functionality in future, and allows for a degree of compatibility with standard NGINX configs (though a number of config options have been implemented differently from NGINX where necessary).
 This documentation will provide examples of where our implementation does differ from standard NGINX config implementation, so compatibility should not be taken as a hard guarantee.